Read more

 In response to the feedback, ABIM has made changes, like altering its governance model to have dedicated specialty boards for each discipline.
 For example, the cardiology board has more than 750 cardiologists offering input for ABIM’s system and practices, McDonald said.

 “The standards, the blueprint, the content, is developed by people who are practicing in the discipline,” he said.
-“When ABIM was founded, ... if you weren't a professor at a large academic medical center, [which] meant you weren't helping to make the decisions.
+“When ABIM was founded ... if you weren't a professor at a large academic medical center, [it] meant you weren't helping to make the decisions.
 Now, we are pretty confident that we have probably the most diverse governance across a lot of the organizations in internal medicine, and we benefit from that.”

 Perhaps the most notable change is that ABIM added a new assessment method in 2022: the Longitudinal Knowledge Assessment (LKA).

 “It used to be that the only way to be assessed was to take a large point-in-time assessment,” McDonald said.
-“You go into a testing a secure testing center, and you dedicate an entire day to 8 hours of testing.
+“You go into a secure testing center, and you dedicate an entire day to 8 hours of testing.
 I actually did that when I was initially certified.”

 He said that, although some people prefer that method, about 80% of those who take an assessment choose the LKA.